walterwilliamson/fictureR/README.md

 # fictureR

-# fictureR: FICTURE from Si et al. 2023 in R
+# fictureR: FICTURE from Si et al. 2024 in R

-`fictureR` is an R implementation of the **FICTURE** method, designed to efficiently handle high-resolution spatial transcriptomics (ST) data.
+`fictureR` is an R implementation of the **FICTURE** method from Si et al. 2024, designed to efficiently handle high-resolution spatial transcriptomics (ST) data.
 This package focuses on **variational Expectation-Maximization (EM) steps** and attempts to perform **Latent Dirichlet Allocation (LDA)